 Even if you don’t want to buy anything, it will be a feast for your eyes.
 You won’t find fruit and vegetable sellers like these anywhere else in Greece.
-It’s a sight worth discovering during your holidays on the island!

 The Christos Kapralos Museum

 Just outside the main town, this old studio of one of Greece’s most famous sculptors, houses some of his best-known works and drawings.
 The bronze portrait of his mother looks out to sea opposite the house, where he summered from 1963 to 1991.
 And very close by is the one-time home of renowned author Nikos Kazantzakis (of Zorba the Greek fame).

 The archaeological site of Kolona

 The sounds and aromas of the Aegean wafted over one of the most important prehistoric settlements in Greece for thousands of years.
 Today, only the remains exist as at the end of the 6th century BC, the hill was transformed into a sanctuary and a Doric temple dedicated to Apollo came to dominate the site.
-The monolithic column that formed part of the temple was for years a familiar landmark for Venetian sailors, who named the area Colonna.
+The monolithic column that formed part of the temple was a familiar landmark for Venetian sailors, who named the area Colonna.

 - A retro ride around Aegina’s town

-- The Temple of Afaia
+- The Temple of Aphaia